 The Philosophy department offers research supervision to PhD and research MLitt students across a wide range of areas, reflecting the research interests of our staff.
 All research students are assigned a supervisor; joint supervision may be suitable in some cases.
 We also offer a PhD by Distance Learning which is suitable for students who cannot come to campus regularly.
 A regular Departmental Research Seminar also hosts visiting speakers and members of the department presenting work in progress.

-We are interested in hearing from students wishing to undertake postgraduate level work in Philosophy at the doctoral level.
+We are interested in hearing from students wishing to undertake postgraduate level work in Philosophy at the MLitt or doctoral level.
 Please contact one of the supervisors below if you are thinking about applying for a PhD in their subject area.

 Dr Gerry Hough: Supervision is offered in philosophy of language, including opaque contexts, substitutivity, and the semantics of belief reports.